Cunt Toward Enemy

 I can feel you sobbing out there, tears zig-zagging down the ruined landscape of your cheeks.
 Total boy disruption.

 You’re already thinking about your next bomb.
 I can’t stop thinking about it either.
 You tease my tight urban densities, drip hazardous chemicals through my logistic centers.
 My brain has become a list of parts and projections, the way I used to think about my favorite sports teams.
-You can barely fall from your wheelchair but they’ll have to put the mandatory handcuffs on you, and you’ll look up at me with that pathetic face, chained by those broken wrists, stuck in the exact second before ignition, your detonation denied, knowing I ruined your explosion just before you could release.
+You can barely move from your wheelchair but they’ll put the mandatory handcuffs on you, and you’ll look up at me with that crushed butterfly of a face, chained by those broken wrists, stuck in the exact second before ignition, knowing I ruined your beautiful explosion.

 The countdown continues, in this red world.